GitPeng/GitPeng.github.io/_posts/2014-11-23-iWatch-App-Dev-Weekly-Issue-1.md

 title: Watch App Dev Weekly Issue 1
 ---

+# Note: All the contents and new coming posts are moving to [http://develop.watch](http://develop.watch).
+Thanks for your support.

 This is the first week since Apple released WatchKit.
 Despite the offical resources, the community has Here is a summary of WatchKit's first week.